raspberrypilearning/the-all-seeing-pi/worksheet2.md

   camera.start_preview(alpha=128)
   ```

-  This code creates a PiCamera object with the resolution set to 800x480 which is the resolution of the Raspberry Pi touchscreen.
-We also tell the camera to flip the preview horizontally (`hflip`) because otherwise the preview image will be mirrored and this makes it hard for people to align themselves with the overlays!
+  This code creates a PiCamera object with the resolution set to 800x480, which is the resolution of the Raspberry Pi touchscreen.
+We also tell the camera to flip the preview horizontally (`hflip`): if we don't do this, the preview image will be mirrored, which makes it hard for people to align themselves with the overlays!
 We then start the preview with alpha set to `128` so that it is semi-transparent in case we get an error and need to see what is happening underneath.
-When you are confident your code works you can remove the `alpha=128` to make the preview fully opaque.
+When you are confident that your code works, you can remove the `alpha=128` to make the preview fully opaque.

 ## Take a picture when the button is pressed

-1. Since we will probably take lots of pictures with the All Seeing Pi, we will put the date and time the picture was taken within the filename to avoid a picture being overwritten each time a new one is taken.
+1. Since we will probably take lots of pictures with the All-Seeing Pi, we will put the date and time the picture was taken within the filename to avoid a picture being overwritten each time a new one is taken.
 To do this, we will need the `gmtime` and `strftime` functions from the time library, so add this line with the other `import` statements:

     ```python
     from time import gmtime, strftime